lucidrains/DALLE2-pytorch/README.md

 Implementation of <a href="https://openai.com/dall-e-2/">DALL-E 2</a>, OpenAI's updated text-to-image synthesis neural network, in Pytorch

-The main novelty seems to be an extra layer of indirection with the prior network (whether it is a transformer or a diffusion network), which predicts an image embedding based on the text embedding from CLIP.
+The main novelty seems to be an extra layer of indirection with the prior network (whether it is an autoregressive transformer or a diffusion network), which predicts an image embedding based on the text embedding from CLIP.
+Specifically, this repository will only build out the diffusion prior network, as it is the best performing variant (but which incidentally involves a causal transformer as the denoising network 😂)

-This is SOTA for text-to-image now, but probably not for long.
+This model is SOTA for text-to-image for now.

-It may also explore an extension of using latent diffusion in the decoder
+It may also explore an extension of using <a href="https://huggingface.co/spaces/multimodalart/latentdiffusion">latent diffusion</a> in the decoder from Rombach et al.

 ## Citations